coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 target any creature whose Hit Dice are equal to or less than your manifester level.

-You possess the target's body and force the creature's mind into your body unless it succeeds on a Will save.
-You can move your mind back into your own body whenever you desire, which returns the subject's mind to its own body and ends the power.
-If the manifestation succeeds, your life force occupies the host body, and the host's life force takes over yours.
+You possess the target’s body and force the creature’s mind into your body unless it succeeds on a Will save.
+You can move your mind back into your own body whenever you desire, which returns the subject’s mind to its own body and ends the power.
+If the manifestation succeeds, your life force occupies the host body, and the host’s life force takes over yours.

 You can call on rudimentary or instinctive knowledge of the subject